Shubha Khote: Career

 She has directed comedy plays such as Hera Pheri, Hum Dono, Bachelor's Wife and Let's Do it (2000).
 Her home production Bachelor's Wives (adapted from the Marathi play Gholat Ghol) had more than 40 performances in Mumbai and Aurangabad.
 Her TV show Zabaan Sambhalke (based on the Mind Your Language series) was a major hit.

-She has also worked in the Marathi teleserial Eka Lagnachi Teesri Goshta on Zee Marathi.
+She has also worked in the Marathi teleserial Eka Lagnachi Tisri Goshta on Zee Marathi.